 Kidney disease progresses via five stages.
 End-stage renal disease (ESRD) or kidney failure is what medical professionals refer to as stage 5 kidney disease.
 The kidneys are currently performing 10% to 15% of their usual duties.
 To stay alive, you might require dialysis or a kidney transplant.
 While awaiting a transplant, some people go through dialysis.

-Haemodialysis - The most popular and widely recognised form of dialysis is hemodialysis.
+Haemodialysis - The most popular and widely recognized form of dialysis is hemodialysis.
 A tube is connected to a needle during the procedure in your arm.

 Blood travels through the tube and is then filtered outside of the body before returning through a different tube to the arm.